-London and the Big Ben are synonymous to each other.
+London and Big Ben are synonymous with each other.
 Officially named as St. Stephen’s Tower, the Big Ben, London’s most recognized landmark, erects within the grounds of Trafalgar Square.
 Nelson’s Column is also found here, a landmark that gives tribute to Britain’s greatest Naval Commander.
 Admiral Lord Horatio Nelson led a fleet of 27 British Navy ships to fight a fleet of 33 French and Spanish ships.
 He was a significant instrument in defeating the enemy of superior strength without compromising any of the British Navy ships.

 The oldest Royal Park of the country is nicely sitting in Trafalgar Square.
 St. James Park, a stunning open space with a size of 58 acres, is a major attraction of the square.
-This park plays hosts to concerts, gardens, statues and monuments, cafes and pastry shops and open-air theatre venue.
+This park plays hosts to concerts, gardens, statues and monuments, cafes and pastry shops, and open-air theatre venue.
 Three palaces encircle St. James Park each boasting of distinct beauty–House of the Parliament or what used to be Westminster, St. James Palace and Buckingham Palace.

 The official residence of Her Majesty, The Buckingham Palace, found a home in Trafalgar Square.
-This was initially built as town homes, then it evolved into a 775-room palace that is today.
+This was initially built as townhomes, then it evolved into a 775-room palace that is today.
 The Throne Room and the Picture Gallery are free for the visitors to see, as well as the Ballroom, the largest area of the palace where state banquets are held.
-Sighted here are the Royal Collection’s greatest treasures and work of art including paintings by Canaletto, Rembrandt and Vermeer and sculptures Chantrev and Canova.
+Sighted here are the Royal Collection’s greatest treasures and work of art including paintings by Canaletto, Rembrandt and Vermeer, and sculptures Chantrev and Canova.
 The garden of the palace has a majestic, perfectly-manicured landscape.